KaiserWerk/Tiny-Build-Server/docs/installation.md

 Installing the **TinyBuildServer** is quite easy.

-* Start your MySQL server, create a new database (and you would usually set up a MySQL user).
+* Start your MySQL/PostgreSQL server, create a new database (and you would usually set up a dedicated user) (or declare an SQLite file).
 * Place the binary at an appropriate location, e.g. upload to any server.
 * Start the binary once to create the ``app.yaml`` configuration file, set the configuration values according to your needs (mainly the database driver and DSN).